If you’re wanting to learn how to get rid of fat arms, you’re not alone! It’s no secret that many women want to know how to lose arm fat.

 Related: 5 Ways to Simplify Healthy Eating

-10 Exercises To Get Rid Of Arm Fat
+10 Exercises To Get Rid Of Fat Arms

-So now that you know the facts, let’s get down and dirty with some moves that will shape your muscles and give you the sculpted, toned arms you’ve been looking for.
-This workout is designed to cover each part of your arms—biceps, triceps and shoulders—to give you a solid workout and a toned upper body while helping to lose arm fat – no gym required!
+This workout will help to shape your muscles and give you the sculpted, toned arms you’ve been looking for.
+It’s designed to cover each part of your arm muscles—biceps, triceps and shoulders—to give you a solid workout and a toned upper body while helping to lose arm fat – no gym required!

-- For this workout you need both a light (5-8 lbs) and heavier (10-12 pounds) pair of dumbbells, however some moves are bodyweight only.
+- For this arm workout, you need both a light (5-8 lbs) and heavier (10-12 pounds) pair of dumbbells, however some moves are bodyweight only.

 - Aim for 10-12 repetitions for each move, then repeat the entire set!